Rail Station Sao BentoCurrently Open [Closes at 08:00 pm]

 - Morning and evenings are rush hours at the station not the best time to check out the tile work.

-How To Get To Rail Station Sao Bento by Public Transport
+How To reach Rail Station Sao Bento by Public Transport

 - By Metro: Line D - Sao Bento station.